ELF-Lab/OjibweMorph/Spreadsheets/README.md

 - *w-to-o:* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1".
 AKA, wi -> o / C __
 	- This rule MUST PRECEED the "ShortV-deletion" rule

-- *i1-Palatalization:* Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".
+- *i1-Palatalization:* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1".
   	- This rule MUST PRECEED the "ShortV-deletion" rule

 - _ShortV-deletion:_ Delete word-final short vowels